slan-teaching/STP598mldl/index.md

-## Welcome to STP 598 SpatioTemporal Analysis
+## Welcome to STP 598 Machine Learning \& Deep Learning

-This course focuses on modern techniques in analyzing spatiotemporal data.
-It consists of two major parts: spatial statistics and time series.
-The topics will in- clude spatial process, areal data models, hierarchical spatial modeling, time series regression, ARMA/ARIMA models, Gaussian process, and state-space models.
+This course focuses on foundations of statistical learning and modern techniques in deep learning.
+The topics will cover (penalized) linear regression, generalized linear regression, classification and clustering, Gaussian process, Deep neural networks, convolutional neural networks, recurrent neural networks, and auto-encoders, etc.

 ### Announcements:

+* Welcome!
+Masks are required in classroom.
+If you cannot attend in person for some reason, use the [zoom](https://asu.zoom.us/j/8055899886).

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.
 I will not post it at `modules` as the space is limited.

-* Homework 4 is available on both canvas and course website. **Due 11:59pm Monday 11/30/2020**.

-* Final is avaiable on both canvas and the course website.
-Due **11:59pm, Tuesday 12/08/2020**.

 ### Syllabus